-- 8 Impacts would generally be the same as the Preferred Alternative.
-Mitigations would be - 9 required and will be detailed in the Final EIS and ROD.
-Noise mitigations under consideration by - the DAF would result in approximately 12% to 18% less minority population affected and - between 13% and 22% low-income population affected by 65 dB DNL depending on afterburner - scenario as compared to unmitigated noise.
-Similarly, potential noise mitigations would result - in an estimated reduction of between 10% and 18% children and between 9% and 15% elderly - potentially affected depending on afterburner scenario as compared to unmitigated noise.
+Noise mitigations would result in approximately 12% to 18% less minority population affected and between 13% and 22% low-income population affected by DNL 65 dB depending on afterburner scenario as compared to unmitigated noise.
+Similarly, noise mitigations would result in an estimated reduction of between 10% and 18% children and between 9% and 15% elderly potentially affected depending on afterburner scenario as compared to unmitigated noise.

-15 S.4.2.5 Cultural Resources
+S.4.2.5 Cultural Resources

-- 17 There would be no effects to archaeological resources or traditional cultural properties, and no - adverse effects to architectural resources under the airspace or on and surrounding the - installation.
-Consultation with Native American Tribes and the Arkansas State Historic - 20 Preservation Officer (SHPO) is underway.
-In a letter dated January 21, 2022, the Oklahoma - 21 SHPO found that the Preferred Alternative would result in no historic properties affected below - the airspace in Oklahoma.
-Noise mitigations under consideration by the DAF would result in - 23 previously surveyed resource SB 1673, a house with unknown National Register of Historic - 24 Places status, falling outside the 65 dB DNL noise contours, and thus outside the area of - 25 potential effect for potential noise impacts.
+There would be no effects to archaeological resources or traditional cultural properties, and no adverse effects to architectural resources under the airspace or on and surrounding the installation.
+Consultation with the Arkansas State Historic Preservation Officer (SHPO), the Oklahoma SHPO, and Native American Tribes is complete.
+In a letter dated January 21, 2022, the Oklahoma SHPO found that the Preferred Alternative would result in no historic properties affected below the airspace in Oklahoma.
+In a letter dated February 15, 2022, the Arkansas SHPO concurred with a finding of "no historic properties affected" for the proposed undertaking and did not respond to the second consultation letter and supporting documentation of the DAF's finding of no adverse effects to historic properties sent May 5, 2022.
+Noise mitigations would result in previously surveyed resource SB 1673, a house with unknown National Register of Historic Places status, falling outside the DNL 65 dB noise contours, and thus outside the area of potential effect for potential noise impacts.
+In response to concerns expressed by the Cherokee Nation, and as mitigation for potential impacts to undiscovered archaeological sites, contracting for the construction phase of the project will require monitoring of all ground-disturbing activities by an archaeologist meeting the Secretary of Interior's Standards.
+At the conclusion of monitoring, a report will be prepared and submitted to the Tribe and the Arkansas SHPO.

-- 27 There would be no effects to archaeological resources or traditional cultural properties, and no - adverse effects to architectural resources under the airspace or on and surrounding the - installation.
-Consultation with Native American Tribes is underway.
-On July 21, 2022, the - 30 Michigan SHPO concurred with a finding of no adverse effects.
-Noise mitigations under - 31 consideration by the DAF would result in no change to the number of resources within 65 dB - 32 DNL or greater noise contours.
+There would be no effects to archaeological resources or traditional cultural properties, and no adverse effects to architectural resources under the airspace or on and surrounding the installation.
+Consultation with Native American Tribes is complete.
+On July 21, 2022, the Michigan SHPO concurred with a finding of no adverse effects.
+Noise mitigations analyzed in this EIS would result in no change to the number of resources within DNL 65 dB or greater noise contours.

-33 S.4.2.6 Biological Resources
+S.4.2.6 Biological Resources

-- 35 There would be minor impacts to wildlife under the airspace and on/near the installation due to - noise.
-Construction activities would result in minor impacts to vegetation and wildlife on the - installation.
-The Preferred Alternative may affect, but is not likely to adversely affect, federally - 38 listed species.
-Endangered Species Act Section 7 consultation with the U.S. Fish and Wildlife - 39 Service (USFWS) is ongoing.
-Any potential mitigations identified as a result of consultation with - 40 the USFWS under ESA Section 7 will be identified in the Final EIS and ROD.
+There would be no significant impacts to wildlife under the airspace and on/near the installation due to noise and no significant impacts to vegetation and wildlife on the installation associated with construction activities.
+The Preferred Alternative may affect, but is not likely to adversely affect, federally listed species.
+The DAF completed Section 7 consultation under the Endangered Species Act for activities occurring on and near Ebbing ANG Base with the U.S. Fish and Wildlife Service (USFWS) on March 30, 2022.
+The DAF completed Section 7 consultation with the USFWS for activities occurring in the training airspace on December 20, 2022.
+The USFWS concurred with the DAF's effects determinations (see Volume II, Appendix A, Public and Agency Involvement, Section A.2.2.1).